What are the roles and responsibilities of a facilities manager in a post-pandemic workplace?

 What are the roles and responsibilities of a facilities manager?

 Of course the more things change, the more they stay the same.
-That’s certainly true for the key roles and responsibilities of a facilities manager.
+That’s certainly true for the key facilities manager roles and FM responsibilities.

 With the Internet of Things (IoT), cyber threats to building automation networks, the move to hybrid work, and new health and safety standards, there’s no doubt how facility management professionals do their work is increasingly complex.